briangeis/cisco-enterprise-network/README.md

 #### Overview

-This section outlines the **external connectivity components** used to validate the network’s behavior under real-world conditions.
+This section outlines the **external connectivity components** used to validate the network's behavior under real-world conditions.
 These elements are not part of the internal enterprise network but are essential for testing **NAT policies**, **access control rules**, and **internet access**.
 The network uses simulated public IP ranges to represent the **Main Site**,